abdelatifsd/Adjacent/README.md

 **Token Economics** - Track LLM token usage and observe how it amortizes as the graph becomes self-sufficient:

 <img src="assets/examples/grafana_token_usage_over_time.png" alt="Token usage over time" width="800">

 ---

-## Core Idea

-Adjacent builds recommendations in three layers:

-1. **Semantic similarity** (embeddings)
-2. **LLM-inferred relationships** (typed edges)
-3. **A lazily constructed graph** that grows only when queried

-Instead of building a massive graph ahead of time, the graph is constructed on demand, anchored to actual queries.

----